bendtherules/blog-hashnode-backup/ckciw2lr900d0xas144h5fpwm.md

 foo.keys(); // 0, 1, 2, 3
 ```

-2. Array iterator will never return more values after it has finished once - even if the array has more values now.
+B. Array iterator will never return more values after it has finished once - even if the array has more values now.
 (Reason - ⭐️ 2️⃣ above)

 ```js
 arr = [10]